olicarter/commune-manager/README.md

 # Commune Manager

-A monorepo containing both the frontend and backend applications.
+A monorepo containing a Next.js frontend backed by InstantDB.

-- `web` – Next.js frontend
+- `web` – Next.js frontend using InstantDB
-- `api` – NestJS backend

 This repository is configured as an **npm workspace**.
-The root `package.json` lists both `api` and `web` as workspaces so dependencies can be managed together.
+The root `package.json` lists `web` as a workspace so dependencies can be managed together.

 ## Development

-Backend development uses the NestJS framework and Jest for testing.
+The frontend connects directly to InstantDB.
+Set the environment variable `NEXT_PUBLIC_INSTANT_APP_ID` to the app ID for your InstantDB project.

-Run `npm test` from the repository root to execute the `test` script in all workspaces.
-It leverages npm's workspace mode to run each package's tests if the script is present.
+Run `npm test` from the repository root to execute the `test` script in all workspaces (currently only `web`).